fuzailpalnak/fuzailpalnak.github.io/_posts/2020-07-21-perceptron.markdown

 <li>

 <b>Multiple Hyperplanes</b><br />
-Now we have assumed that the data is linearly seperable.<br />
+Now we have assumed that the data is linearly separable.<br />
-<code>How many hyperplanes could exists which seperates the data?
+<code>How many hyperplanes could exists which separates the data?
 Just One?
 More than One?</code><br />
 The answer is more than one, in fact infinite hyperplanes could exists if data is linearly separable, and perceptron finds one such hyperplane out of the many hyperplanes that exists